jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_region_labels.md

 ## Overview
 The region labels are shown in the FCS and Nutrition view.
-Since for some countries like Vietnam labels get very long and would have to fit in very small region shapes the display of the names switched between the full label and "...".
+Since for some countries like Vietnam labels get very long and would have to fit in very small region shapes the display of the names switches between the full label and "...".
-This is done based on an estimation on the label length and the borders of the region.
+This is done based on an estimation on the label width and the borders of the region.

 ## Setup
 The labels are set up once the user selects a country and the regions are rendered by the setupRegionLabelTooltip() method